rav009/ssping/README.md

 3. Now you can type "ss-switch" in the command line to use this tool.

 ##Usage:
-- Use "ssping -s" to show SS server IP stored in the json config files(/etc/shadowsocks/*_config.json).
+- Use "ssping -s" to show all SS servers IP stored in the json config files(/etc/shadowsocks/*_config.json).
-- Use "ssping -<number>" to ping a certain SS server.The number is the index presented in the "ssping" -s command.
+- Use "ssping `<index>`" to ping a certain SS server(e.g. ssping -2).The number is the index presented in the "ssping -s" command.